tomoya/lgcommander/README.md

 ## Windows users:
 You can avoid the black console window if you change the "py" file extension to "pyw".

+## Newer LG Smart TV (year 2012) models:
+Benke Tamás says: "I wanted to use your lgcommander script, but i realized that its not working with lg 2012 smart tv series.
+I made some changes, now its working with the new series, but lg changed the keycodes too.
+Now, there are keycodes above 255 and ez-adjust, in-start code changed too, but i dont know them yet.
+I attached my version, if you want to improve yours."
+I added his version of the script as lg_2012_commander.py

 #### This software was developed with inspiration and/or information taken from:

 *   <http://python.org>